-Once you have the Quobyte CSI Plugin and Quobyte client running on your Kubernetes cluster you are ready to serve persistent volume claims form Quobyte.
+Once you have the Quobyte CSI Plugin and Quobyte client running on your Kubernetes cluster you are ready to dynamically provision persistent volume claims form Quobyte.
 Quobyte's Policy Engine gives you control over many aspects of your data, such as the redundancy mechanism (replication, EC or auto), storage media (flash, HDD or a combination of both), tiering, encryption, caching or QoS.

 The first step is to "connect" your Kubernetes Storage Classes with the Quobyte policy engine.
-The easiest way is to add "labels".
+The easiest way is to add labels.
 These labels are simple key-value pairs that are attached to the Quobyte volume when it is created by the CSI plugin.
 You can add labels to your storage class in the Parameters section.
 The labels are a comma separated list of key:value pairs:

 apiVersion: storage.k8s.io/v1 kind: StorageClass metadata: name: database provisioner: csi.quobyte.com allowVolumeExpansion: true parameters: quobyteTenant: "My Tenant" ... (see https://github.com/quobyte/quobyte-csi/blob/master/example/StorageClass.yaml for the full StorageClass) labels: "encrypted:yes,profile:database"

 The second step is to create policies in Quobyte to map your storage class labels to behavior you want on Quobyte.
 Let's create our Policy for the database as an example:

 Go to the Policy tab in the Quobyte webconsole and select "Create rule with custom policy..."from the dropdown: